For engineering teams

 Install the App on the org you want watched.
 GitHub access ⇒ Watchdog access.

-First scan runs immediately — a baseline CAI and full report in minutes.
+The first scan runs immediately — a baseline CAI and a full report in minutes.
 The first full report is free.

-Weekly, every sprint, monthly or quarterly — plus the daily security watch.
+Every sprint, weekly, monthly or quarterly — plus the daily security watch.
 Trends accrue on their own.

 Put a number on your codebase.